meltano/handbook/src/_peopleops/index.md

 - Click the green "Add a Referral" button
 - Fill out the candidate details and attach a copy of their resume and cover letter if you have them.

+### Candidates from GitLab

+We can not and will not recruit candidates who work at GitLab.
+Should someone from GitLab approach us regarding an open position, they will be treated the same as any other candidate.

 ### Discussing candidates in Slack

 It is okay to reference first names and job titles for candidates in the private `hiring` Slack channel.
 However, please do not post feedback.